mrtunguyen/mrtunguyen.github.io/posts/Llama-2/2023-08-21-Everything you need to know about Llama 2.md

 ---
-aliases:
-- /kaggle/2019/10/17/Kaggle-Modecular-Competition
 categories:
+- LLM
-- LLM, llama 2
+- Llama 2
 date: '2023-08-21'
 description: LLaMA 2, the successor of the original LLaMA 1, is a large language model created by Meta.
 layout: post
 title: 'Everything you need to know about Llama 2'
 toc: true
+image: llama2.png
 ---

 # Everything you need to know about Llama 2